hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

           components: clippy, rustfmt
 ```

 This workflow uses the minimal stable variant of the Rust toolchain.
-I recommend using this once since this requires less headroom in your runner instance and is probably faster to setup.
+I recommend using this once since this requires less headroom in your runner instance and is probably faster to set up.

 Some optional components which I've also added: